-The renovation of our headquarters in Phoenix provided us with an opportunity to incorporate eco-friendly construction methods, which have resulted in:
+The renovation of our headquarters in Phoenix presented an opportunity to make eco-friendly upgrades, which have resulted in:

-- 9,600 tons of carbon reduction emissions, equal to taking 1,700 cars off the road for one year
+- A 9,600-ton reduction in carbon emissions, equal to taking 1,700 cars off the road for one year

-- 34% recycled material contained in new furniture
+- 34% recycled material furniture used in the buildings

-- High-tech, high-impact measures: light harvesting, heating and cooling systems that maximize energy efficiency and lessen long-term maintenance, low-flow plumbing fixtures, low-water-use landscaping
+- High-tech, high-impact measures such as light harvesting, energy-efficient heating and cooling systems, and low-water-use plumbing and landscaping fixtures

-- Targeting LEED Gold certification for the renovated building
+SRP is working toward LEED Gold certification for the renovated building.

-- Collectively, SRP employees who use workplace charging have saved more than 250,000 pounds of carbon dioxide and 25,000 gallons of gasoline
+Together, SRP employees who use workplace charging have prevented more than 250,000 pounds of carbon dioxide and saved more than 25,000 gallons of gasoline.